man0n0n0/delta_bot/software/ros_ws_delta/src/rock_stacking/README.md

 - Gripper open/close commands (M8/M9 by default)
 - Movement to the center position
 - Return to home position
+- All positions are constrained to stay within the robot's physical limits

+## Safety Features

+- All coordinates are checked against the robot's physical limits
+- Movements outside the allowed range are clipped to safe values
+- Warning messages are logged when rocks or target positions are outside limits
+- G-code includes comments documenting the robot's physical constraints

 ## Integration with Rock Detector